ophusgroup/landing/research.md

 The most commonly used algorithm for atomic resolution TEM and STEM simulation is the **multislice method**.
 In this method, we solve the Schrodinger equation using a split-step algorithm.
 We first divide up the samples into thin *slices*, define the initial wavefunction, and then alternate calculating scattering through each slice (the *transmission* operator) and then compute the wave evolution to the next slice (the *propagation* operator).
 We repeat these steps until the wavefunction reaches the bottom of the sample, and then compute the microscope transfer function and detector signal(s).

 The multislice algorithm is powerful and works amazingly well for TEM experiments where we only need to calculate the scattering from one initial wavefunction.
 STEM is another matter however; each STEM probe position requires a unique calculation, creating potentially millions of unique calculations for large scan sizes.
 This can require unreasonably long calculation times.
 To address this issue, Colin developed the **PRISM algorithm**.
 PRISM can speed up STEM simulations by a ratio of $f^2$ to $f^4$ for an interpolation factor $f$, which has typical values of 2-10, with a negligible loss in accuracy.
-This speedup can potentially be orders of magnitude for large scan sizes, and could be many many orders for [inelastic scattering calculations]().
+This speedup can potentially be orders of magnitude for large scan sizes, and could be many many orders for [inelastic scattering calculations](https://doi.org/10.1103/PhysRevResearch.1.033186).

-We have extended this method using the partitioned PRISM algorithm which can provide even higher speedups at some cost to accuracy.
-Another group, inspired by the PRISM method has developed the related [Lattice Multislice Algorithm]().
-PRISM has been implemented in our group's [Prismatic simulation code](), and the all-python [abTEM simulation code]().
+We have extended this method using the [partitioned PRISM algorithm](https://doi.org/10.1017/S1431927621012083) which can provide even higher speedups at some cost to accuracy.
+Another group, inspired by the PRISM method, has developed the related [Lattice Multislice Algorithm](https://arxiv.org/abs/2310.16829).
+PRISM has been implemented in our group's [Prismatic simulation code](https://doi.org/10.1016/j.micron.2021.103141), and the all-python [abTEM simulation code](https://doi.org/10.12688/openreseurope.13015.2).